What are the Health Risks to Foundry Workers?

 Steam explosions occur when molten metal is in contact with moisture, either by introducing moisture into molten metal or by pouring molten metal onto materials containing moisture.

 Chemical explosions can occur by introducing reactive chemical substances to molten metal directly or as a contaminant in charge material, causing gas pressure build-up within the molten metal.

 Burns are unsurprisingly a major source of injury generally caused by touching hot surfaces, radiation or accidental splashes of molten metal.

 3. Heat Stress

 The effects of working in extreme heat conditions range from discomfort or heat rash to heat exhaustion or heat stroke which can be fatal.

-A worker can suffer long-term heat stress being unaware of the impacts of working in an extreme environment.
-Heat stress affects concentration, perception and decision making, which can negatively affect behaviour and judgement.
+A worker can suffer long-term heat stress by being unaware of the impacts of working in an extreme environment.
+Heat stress affects concentration, perception, and decision-making, which can negatively affect behaviour and judgment.

 Other factors besides furnace heat contribute to the body overheating for example:

 - Job factors including strenuous work, sustained work, and inadequate recovery time